imperva/mx-toolbox/performance-monitoring/README.md

 ## Getting Started

-Download the latest files from the gateway-performance-monitoring folder.
-Within this folder are 2 required files:
+Download the latest files from the performance-monitoring folder.
+Within this folder are 3 required files:

 ```
+get_mx_stats.py
 get_gateway_stats.py
 template.config.json
 ```

-The files should be copied to the /var/user-data/ folder on the Gateway appliance(s).
+The files should be copied to the /var/user-data/ folder on either the Gateway or MX appliance(s) respectively.
 The .json config file should live in the same directory, as referenced in the script.

 The template.config.json file must be re-named config.json.